 Nevertheless, retrenchment is the first aid to the damages sustained before thinking of better ways to recover from the trauma.

-This is why the retrenchment strategy in business is so positively cost effective without taking a larger toll on the organization or the company.
-The is one of the best retrenchment benefit.
+This is why the retrenchment strategy in business is so positively cost-effective without taking a larger toll on the organization or the company.
+The is one of the best retrenchment benefits.

 2. Improves performance:

-Evidently the employees are going to be on their best behavior once the retrenchment has been placed.
+Evidently, the employees are going to be on their best behaviour once the retrenchment has been placed.
 Nobody can be too safe from the clutches of retrenchment regardless of how devoted an employee is.

 Automatically this calls upon their best performance the company must have seen in ages.